0cjs/sedoc/ee/tools/KiCad.md

   fix the routing, which will also move the end of the other segment.

 Other:
-- There is a measure tool, but it's usually easier to move your mouse to the start point, hit space to reset the dx/dy display at the lower right, and then move the mouse to the end point.
+- There is a measure tool (Shift-Ctrl-M), but it's usually easier to move your mouse to the start point, hit space to reset the dx/dy display at the lower right, and then move the mouse to the end point.
+Remember that this measures only aligned (grid or object) points.

+#### PCB Layers

+Layers are enabled/disabled in "Setup / Layers".

+- Paired layers (12), named `F.*` and `B.*`.
+In order towards copper:
+  - `?.CrtYd`  Courtyard (off-board): physical space used by a component.
+    Checked for overlap by DRC
+  - `?.Fab`    Fabrication (off-board): Usu. documentation to the fab or assembler.
+  - `?.Adhes`  Adhesive: for sticking SMT to board before soldering.
+  - `?.Paste`  Solder paste mask: surface mount pads usu. appear here.
+  - `?.SilkS`  Silk screen
+  - `?.Mask`   Solder mask: Pads must appear here to avoid being masked.
+- Copper layers (1-32).
+Arbitrary names (on 2-layer, usu. `Front` and `Back`).
+Each may be of type signal, power, mixed or jumper.
+- Standalone layers (2):
+  - `Edge.Cuts`: Edge of board.
+Traces cannot cross this when routing; also checked by DRC in ≥5.1.
+The lines on this layer are also generated to output separately or on every layer depending on the fab.
+  - `Margin`: "Edge_Cuts setback."
+Not used in 5.0, and maybe not 5.1
+- Auxiliary layers `*.User` (4), all unused by KiCAD:
+  - `Eco1.user`, `Eco2.User`: ECOs (engineering change orders)
+  - `Cmts.User`, `Dwgs.User`

 Symbol and Footprint Libraries